All about MinoxidilSunday 7 February 2016

 Minoxidil lotion can be regarded as a safe agent.
-The biggest problem that can occur is unwanted hair growth.
-Problems rarely arise when applied topically.
 Side effects that are occasionally reported are: dry skin, dizziness and headaches.
 Additionally, a slight increase in body and facial hair can occur, due to small amounts of Minoxidil entering the bloodstream through the skin.
 Some doctors believe that Minoxidil can be dangerous for people with cardiovascular disease.
 On Internet forums for people with hair problems, side effects such as eye bags caused by fluid retention are sometimes mentioned.

 Minoxidil in combination with other products

 The combination of Finasteride and Minoxidil is popular among people with androgenetic hair loss.
 Although studies have shown that the use of Finasteride alone is more effective than using only Minoxidil in the battle against AGA in the long term, it was revealed that the agents work great together, better than just one or the other.
 The reason for this could be because both the growth is being stimulated and the androgenetic causes are dealt with.

 Another popular combination is Minoxidil with a good quality shampoo.